ReimuNotMoe/Linux-on-GK5CP6V-S/README.md

 - Shinelon T3 Ti (Tongfang model, not Clevo)
 - Some Mechrevo laptops

+## What works
+- Suspend to RAM & resume
+- Wifi + BT
+- LCD backlight control
+- Switch between iGPU / dGPU
+- HDMI audio
+- USB Type-C host mode
+- Touchpad
+- Other things that should work on all PCs

+## What doesn't work
+- USB Type-C in some mode other than host mode (idk if it supports charging)
+- Card reader + suspend to S3

 ## Problems & Workarounds
 All related files are in the [files](https://github.com/ReimuNotMoe/Linux-on-GK5CP6V-S/tree/master/files) directory.